patbosc/patbosc/README.md

 ### Hi there 👋 I am Patric.
-I am a former Microsoft Evangelist based in germany.
+I am a former Microsoft FTE based in germany.
 I work with dotnet and azure.

 <!--
 **patbosc/patbosc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.